Askar Akayev: Political career

 On 25 October 1990, the Kirghiz SSR's Supreme Soviet held elections for the newly created post of president of the republic.
 Two candidates contested the presidency, President of the Council of Ministers of Kirghiz SSR, Apas Jumagulov, and First Secretary of the Communist Party of the Kirghiz SSR, Absamat Masaliyev.
 However, neither Jumagulov nor Masaliyev received a majority of the votes cast.
 In accordance with the Kirghiz SSR's constitution of 1978, both candidates were disqualified and neither could run in the second round of voting.

 Two days later, on 27 October, the Supreme Soviet selected Akayev who was effectively a compromise candidate to serve as the republic's first president.
 In 1991, he was offered the post of vice-president of the Soviet Union by President Mikhail Gorbachev, but refused.
 Akayev was elected president of the renamed Republic of Kyrgyzstan in an uncontested poll on 12 October 1991.
 He was reelected twice, amid allegations of ballot rigging, on 24 December 1995 and 29 October 2000.

 Akayev was initially seen as an economically right-wing liberal leader.
 He commented in a 1991 interview that "Although I am a Communist, my basic attitude toward private property is favorable.
 I believe that the revolution in the sphere of economics was not made by Karl Marx but by Adam Smith."
 As late as 1993 political analysts saw Akayev as a "prodemocratic physicist."
 He actively promoted privatization of land and other economic assets and operated a relatively liberal regime compared with the governments of the other Central Asian nations.
+In October 1991, he appointed Boris Birshtein, who is associated with the Zürich based Seabeco AG, as president of the country's committee for reconstruction and development as well as the country's trade representative and ensured that the Kirgiz branch of Seabeco would operate free of taxes.
 He was granted lifelong immunity from prosecution by the Lower House of Parliament in 2003.

 Akayev was supportive of the Kyrgyzstani Neo-Tengrist movement.